 - Refrigerant – There is also a chance your system may be low on refrigerant.
 If this is the case, you need to call an expert for a recharge.
 However, if your system is substantially low on refrigerant there may be a major leak – and that, of course, would be a big problem.

-Get in touch with the professionals with One Hour Heating & Air Conditioning® of Ramsey and we’ll do whatever is necessary to fix the problem when your air conditioner is freezing up.
+Get in touch with the professionals with Northern's One Hour Heating & Air Conditioning® and we’ll do whatever is necessary to fix the problem when your air conditioner is freezing up.
 The best way to avoid this situation is by having us come out to your home regularly and perform air conditioning maintenance.
 Call us at (763) 284-8639 or contact us online to schedule an appointment.